-PenSam's tax policy basically says that everybody must pay the taxes due, no more, no less.
-PenSam also subscribes to a tax code for alternative investments; this is done jointly with a great many Danish players in the pension sector.
+PenSam's tax policy basically says that everybody has to pay the taxes due, no more, no less.
+Pen-Sam also subscribes to a tax code for alternative investments; this is done jointly with a great many Danish players in the pension sector.